-III) Applicable Rules
+III) APPLICABLE RULES

 Unless otherwise stated, all play is pursuant to the GCACW standardized rule set.
 In addition, set forth below are modifications to the Standardized Rules and the Advanced Game rules associated with the Long Roads to Gettysburg.
+Section VII sets forth a number of optional rules with which players can elect to play.
+Players should decide which of these rules they choose to play with before starting play.